 IMPORTANT: Due to the adoption of the BIOS Boot Spec for ProLiant ML/DL G2 servers, STBTORDR functionality has been replaced with enhanced functionality utilizing the CONREP utility and data files.
 STBTORDR does not work with the ProLiant ML/DL G2 servers.
 Use CONREP to modify the boot order on ProLiant ML/DL G2 systems.
-Refer to the IPL boot order example in the "Configuration Utilities" section for details.
+For more information, refer to the IPL boot order example in the "Configuration Utilities" section of this document.

-This is the first drive or device from which the system is set to boot when the system is restarted.
+Command Line Argument Description [DRIVE: DEVICE #1] This is the first drive or device from which the system is set to boot when the system is restarted.
 This argument is not optional and must not duplicate any other argument.

-This is the second drive or device from which the system is set to boot when the server is restarted.
+[DRIVE: DEVICE #2] This is the second drive or device from which the system is set to boot when the server is restarted.
 The system uses this drive or device if the first drive or device is not available.
 This argument is not optional and must not duplicate any other argument.

-This is the third drive or device from which the system is set to boot when the server is restarted.
+[DRIVE: DEVICE #3] This is the third drive or device from which the system is set to boot when the server is restarted.
 The system uses this drive or device if the first two drives or devices are unavailable.
 This argument is not optional and must not duplicate any other argument.

-This is the fourth drive or device from which the system is set to boot when the server is restarted.
+[DRIVE: DEVICE #4] This is the fourth drive or device from which the system is set to boot when the server is restarted.
 The system uses this drive or device if the first three drives or devices are unavailable.
-This argument is not optional and must not duplicate any other argument.

-This argument enables the server to display an error message and pause before exiting.
+This argument is not optional and must not duplicate any other argument. /?
+This argument displays help information. /P or -P This argument enables the server to display an error message and pause before exiting.

+Table 2-19: Command Line Arguments for the Set Boot O rder Utility ------------- -------------- ----------- ------------- -------- --------------